ord4/isp-term-project/docs/report.md

     Additional expandable info:

       item 1: Link to github page

       item 2: Image of work-in-progress

       item 3: Video of prototype demo

 Production goal: Allow users to use prexisting timeline themes or create their own unique themes.

 #### Saving a Timeline
-*0%*
 When an editor wants to save their timeline to come back and finish editing later they can save their work.
 This will store the timeline's current information in the database so it can be retrieved when they are ready to continue working on it.

-##### Implementations
+##### Implementation of save

   - Serialize timeline into a JSON or XML file and save to a table containing other timelines unique to the user

-  - Decompose timeline data items into individual database cells and save to individual table, mapped to another table unique to the user
+  - Decompose timeline data items into individual database cells and save to individual table, mapped to another table unique to the user...
+Could pose a problem given the nested nature and dynamic typing of timeline nodes

 #### Exporting a Timeline
-*This section is yet to be determined*
+Portable version of app with accompanying XML/JSON representation of timeline